A product skill pack for Claude Code

 cLearn how you work

 Run teach once.
 It captures your frameworks, your doc formats, the things you never want to see again.
-Every other mode inherits it, so pm-skills fits you, not the reverse.
+Every other mode inherits it, so pm-skills works the way you already do.

 02 The modes